jaypaulb/Canvus-Go-API/tasks.md

 ### 3. API Coverage Analysis

-- [ ] Extract all endpoints and features from the Python client
+- [x] Extract all endpoints and features from the Docs
-- [ ] List all public methods in the Go library
-- [ ] Create a coverage matrix (Python vs Go)
-- [ ] Identify missing endpoints/features in Go

 ### 4. Go API Library Expansion